iotempire/iotempower/doc/README-old.rst

 If you are impatient and want to dive into it right now, fast forward to `Installation`_ or `First IoT Nodes`_.

 ulnoiot is based on a multi-layered network architecture.
-This means for this project that each IoT-system (small network of connected sensors and actors) has its own gateway - usually running an MQTT-broker.
+This means for this project
+that each IoT-system (small network of connected sensors and actors) has its own gateway - usually running an MQTT-broker.
 These gateways can be connected to cloud resources, other cloud or Internet based MQTT brokers or interconnected among themselves.
 Security and privacy can be selectively controlled at each layer border (everywhere, where a gateway connects two layers).
-In a teaching context these gateways are usally based on a modified Raspbian running on a Raspberry Pi of a newer generation (wifi on board - both the Raspberry Pi 3 and the Raspberry Pi Zero W can be easily used as an ulnoiot gateway at this point) to allow them to work as wifi routers.
+In a teaching context these gateways are usally based on a modified Raspbian running on a Raspberry Pi of a newer generation (wifi on board - both the Raspberry Pi 3 and the Raspberry Pi Zero W have support for this) to allow them to work as wifi routers.